How to be an Ozark Tourist

 Happily, I live in one of my favorite places, and more favorite places are simply a gas tank away.

-As soon as the girls climbed into the back seat of the golf cart, they shouted,
+As soon as the girls climbed into the back seat, they shouted,

 It’s a convertible!
-No roof.
-They could see the magnificent mountain views and touch the waterfalls, all from the back seat of a golf cart convertible.
+They could see the magnificent mountain views and touch the waterfalls, all from a golf cart convertible.

 From the cave ride, we jumped on the five-minute shuttle to Top of the Rock for more vistas, sculptures, dioramas, murals, stained-glass windows, restaurants, fossils, and … a Woolly Mammoth.